 Pierce, Polk, and St. Croix Counties are working closely with local hospitals and health systems to ensure that everyone who wants a vaccine can get vaccinated.
-This will be a long process and we are asking for everyone’s patience.
+We are moving as fast as supply will allow and are asking for everyone’s patience.

 How to get Vaccinated

 To be added to the St. Croix County Public Health list, select the request a vaccine link below and fill out the form to the best of your ability.
 Please only fill out the form once.
 You will be contacted by the Public Health or a provider when a vaccine is available for you.
 Check your email regularly.

 - Review the information about vaccine eligibility below to determine what priority group you are in.

 - Fill out the Request a Vaccine Form.

 You can also find information about where, when, and how you can get vaccinated on the website of your healthcare provider, county, or the Wisconsin Department of Health Services (DHS).
 Contact information for regional healthcare providers and counties are available at the bottom of this page.